 We still see concrete plants and other familiar facilities, but industrial lands are also occupied by food processing, high-tech product development, car repair, graphic design and recycling businesses, among many others.

 It’s in our best interest to ensure new businesses have access to industrial lands, so that the jobs they create remain in the Bay Area.

-Plan Bay Area forecasts a slowdown in the development of suburban office parks.
+The original Plan Bay Area, adopted by MTC in 2013, accurately forecasted a slowdown in the development of suburban office parks.